Your Sweat Problem Could Be a Sign – TCM Knows Why!

 Lifestyle Adjustments for Managing Sweating

 Incorporating lifestyle adjustments is just as important as herbal treatments or acupuncture when it comes to managing excessive sweating.
-For example, regular physical activity such as walking, swimming, or light yoga can help maintain the body’s energy flow, preventing blockages that might lead to sweating.
+For example, regular physical activity such as walking, swimming, or Tai Chi can help maintain the body’s energy flow, preventing blockages that might lead to sweating.
 Additionally, staying hydrated with cooling teas or water infused with herbs like peppermint or chrysanthemum can help regulate internal temperature and reduce the urge to sweat excessively.

 Moreover, a balanced diet that avoids overly spicy or greasy foods can be incredibly beneficial.
 These foods are known to trigger the body’s internal heat and exacerbate sweating.
 Instead, focusing on cooling foods, such as cucumbers, watermelon, and green leafy vegetables, can support the body’s natural cooling process.